 The easiest and cheapest (and most fun!) way around is to hire a scooter.
 This is very easy for me to say because all I had to do is sit on the back and not actually be in charge of the whole living and dying situation.
 But if you can drive or convince your travel buddy to hitch a ride on theirs, it is so very worth it.

-I’ve been to Ubud twice, only for a week or so at a time.
+I’ve been to Ubud three times, for a week or so at a time.
 Ubud is good for practicing yoga (humidity induced flexibility is my favourite thing about humidity) getting massaged and eating.
 These are the places I like best.
 Everywhere listed here has free wifi except Sari Organik and Bagus Jati but it does usually seem to be quite slow, or not working at all, probably due to hordes of tourists (like me) posting a million instagram stories (definitely me.)

 It’s way out of town, it’s a little more pricey, but it’s my favourite Bali massage by far.
 Describing the environment surrounding Bagus Jati may just be the only time I dare to use the word ‘lush.’
 It’s a resort / retreat centre literally surrounded by forest.
 It has one of the worlds most instagrammable pools and jacuzzis.
 The treatment rooms are open air on one wall, covered by sheer curtains overlooking the pool and the forest.
 The colour scheme is coral, gold, stone and a deep rose petal pink.
 Basically it’s aesthetically the place of my dreams but also the massages are amazing.
 I hope to one day stay Bagus Jati and try the entire treatment menu.
 Around $45 AUD for a Bali Massage.